 - Flow with fluids.
 Good hydration should begin early in the day before kids even set foot on the playing field.
 Stay hydrated by drinking plenty of water during the day leading up to a game, especially in the two to four hours before game time.
-Continue to drink during the game (about 1/2 cup every 15 minutes) and afterward to rehydrate after sweat loss.
+Continue to drink fluids during the game (about 1/2 cup every 15 minutes) and afterward to rehydrate after sweat loss.
 Water should still be kids' go-to drink for exercise that's under 60 minutes.
 Training sessions over an hour may require a sports drink to replace electrolytes lost through heavy sweating.

 - Timing is everything.
 When you eat is just as important as what you eat.
-Your body needs two to three hours to digest a regular meal such as breakfast or lunch before an athletic event, while a small snack such as a granola bar can be eaten 30 minutes to an hour in advance.
+Your body needs three to four hours to digest a regular meal such as breakfast or lunch before an athletic event, while a small snack such as a granola bar can be eaten 30 minutes to an hour in advance.
 Load up at meals but don't overeat, and keep snacks light as you get closer to game time.

 - Topping it off with milk.
-In addition to water, fat-free and low-fat milk also are smart ways to help young athletes meet their fluid needs.
+In addition to water, fat-free and low-fat milk are smart ways to help young athletes meet their fluid needs.
 But that's not all.
 Just one cup of milk packs 8 grams of protein per serving.
-It also delivers important nutrients of which most young athletes don't get enough, such as calcium, which is critical for building strong bones, transmitting nerve impulses, and helping muscles contract, as well as potassium for fluid balance.
+It also delivers important nutrients of which most young athletes don't get enough, such as calcium, which is critical for building strong bones, transmitting nerve impulses and helping muscles contract, as well as potassium for fluid balance.

 Eating right on gameday is your athlete's secret weapon for top-notch performance, whatever the sport.
-Here's a sample game day nutrition plan:
+Here's a sample gameday nutrition plan:

 - Don't light-load or skip lunch.
-Many student athletes compete after school making lunch an essential fuel source.
+Many student athletes compete after school, making lunch an essential fuel source.
 Lunch should be hearty and include foods from as many food groups as possible, such as whole grains, lean sources of protein, fruit, vegetables and low-fat dairy.

 - Post-practice or afternoon game snack.
 The hours after practice or a weekday competition may necessitate snacking before your family dinner.
-Make sure to have pre-prepared snacks ready when your kids arrive home hungry from a tough after-school practice or game.
+Make sure to have prepared snacks ready when your kids arrive home hungry from a tough after-school practice or game.
 This can include sliced fresh fruit, low-fat yogurt and smoothies.

 Jill Castle, MS, RDN, is a registered dietitian/nutritionist and childhood nutrition expert.